bmoers/sn-docker-socket-proxy/readme.md

 `docker-compose -f docker-compose.yml up`

 > NOTE:
-> Always run the container behind a reverse proxy, like Trafik, to terminate TLS.
+> Always run the container behind a reverse proxy, like Traefik, to terminate TLS.
 Otherwise the credentials are sent in plaintext over the network.

 ```bash
 # ----------------------------------------------------------------